In order to be considered for admission to York University you need to meet our minimum admission requirements as follows:

 - BSc Psychology: 2-unit Math and 2-unit Chemistry or Physics.

 - iBA International Studies & BBA Business Administration: 2-unit Mathematics required.
-A strong level of French is highly recommended.
+A strong level of French is highly recommended and a supplemental application.

 - Ensure you meet our language requirements.